 You might also like...

 Wait six months and stay close to your original surgeon.
 Indeed, you may need a smaller implant, but please do not "jump the gun."
 It's all about communication and more communication!

 Bridge to high after Rhinooplasty, what should I do?

 I agree with the other experts, if you have received a dorsal implant and you are unhappy with the rofile , I doubt much will change after the next few months, I would advise a removal with different surgical planning.

 It looks as though you have had a nasal dorsal implant of some sort.
 What you need to be sure is there is no seroma or hematoma which your surgeon should easily diagnose if there was one.
 Swelling is common after this type of operation and whether it is really high or not , you still have to wait until healing is at least half way done i.e. 3-4 months.
 Too soon a revision, you will be complicating the healing process with increase scar formation.
 Please be patient.

 I assume that you had a nasal dorsal implant.
 If you feel it is too high, revision can be performed.
 You may want to re-evaluate when the swelling goes down.

 High nasal implant could be revised

-From your photos we can see that your rhinopasty involved a high nasal implant and has made a powerful impact on facial feature and balance.
-If the look is just too much it is best to consider an early revision with a better plan.
+From your photos we can see that your rhinoplasty involved a high nasal implant and has made a powerful impact on facial feature and balance.
+If the look is just too much, it is best to consider an early revision with a better plan.